ansys/pydpf-composites/doc/source/index.rst

 - Layered elements (section data) that have not been preprocessed with ACP are not supported.
   For information on converting legacy models, see `Import of Legacy Mechanical APDL Composite Models`_ in the DPF help.
-- Only the Mechancial APDL solver is supported.
+- Only the Mechanical APDL solver is supported.

 .. _Ansys Workbench: https://download.ansys.com/Current%20Release